rkottmann/renzok.github.io/_slides/docker/docker-introduction.md

 ### <i class="fa fa-pencil"></i> Hands on!

-Create an image for your favorite tool
+Create your OWN image for your NGS tool

 ---